Steel tube stockholder increases production with bespoke saw feeding system

 Since a bundle of 1/2" diameter tubes contain 169 separate tubes, all of which are cut simultaneously, the resulting savings in time are spectacular.

-Commented Joint Managing Director Rosemary Slater "We are obviously delighted with the resulting system and we found Prosaw's approach to our problem was both flexible and solution oriented.
+Commented Joint Managing Director Rosemary Slater "We are obviously delighted with the resulting system and we found that Prosaw's approach to our problem was both flexible and solution oriented.
 They gave us lots of help and assistance in setting the new system up, especially in terms of feeds and speeds, as well as making sure that the blade life was optimised."